-Essential Question: How does the candidate analyze the formal assessment results based on the rubric and identify and describe learning patterns and/or trends for the students and determine what was most and least effective about their instructional approach in relation to the grade-level content-specific learning goal(s)?
-How does the candidate provide feedback to families and/or guardians for the students to support caregivers in understanding the assessment results and the role they will play in supporting student learning beyond the classroom?
+Essential Question: How does the candidate analyze the formal assessment results based on the rubric and identify and describe learning patterns and/or trends for the students and determine what was most and least effective about their instructional approach in relation to the learning goal(s)?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not analyze formal assessment results, or analysis of results is inaccurate.
-OR Candidate does not describe what was most and least effective about their instructional approach in relation to the grade-level content-specific learning goal(s).
+OR Candidate does not describe what was most and least effective about their instructional approach in relation to the learning goal(s).
 OR Candidate does not provide students with feedback.
-OR Candidate does not provide any description of how assessment data is to be shared with families and/or guardians.
-Candidate's analysis of formal assessment results is incomplete and results in a minimal or cursory description of students' performance in relation to the grade-level content-specific learning goal(s).
+Candidate's analysis of formal assessment results is incomplete and results in a minimal or cursory description of students' performance in relation to the learning goal(s).
 Individualized feedback is not provided.
-Formal assessment is used to identify deficits or lack in student learning capacity and is not educative (e.g., the students do not advance their knowledge by completing the assessment, no application or transfer is evidenced, the students demonstrate rote knowledge or lower-order thinking skills).
-Candidate's analysis minimally describes what was most and least effective about their instructional approach in relation to the grade-level content-specific learning goal(s).
-Candidate provides the whole class/small learning group with feedback that is vague or minimally related to the rubric.
-Candidate minimally describes how assessment data will be shared with families and/or guardians.
-Candidate's analysis of the formal assessment results accurately describes students' performance in relation to the rubric and identifies learning patterns and/or trends for the students in relation to the grade-level content-specific learning goal(s).
-Candidate's analysis describes what was most and least effective about their instructional approach in relation to the grade-level content-specific learning goal(s).
-Candidate describes appropriate rubric-specific feedback that they provide to the whole class/small learning group and students 1, 2, and 3.
-Candidate provides sufficient evidence from the rubric of the formal assessment to describe next steps with families and/or guardians and the role that they may have in supporting student learning beyond the classroom.
-All of Level 3, plus: Candidate accurately describes learning patterns or trends for the whole class/small learning group and individuals, citing clear evidence from the 3 student work samples.
-Candidate identifies the students' partial and/or developing understanding of content based on assessment findings.
-Candidate clearly articulates the role of classroom assessment and how this information can inform current and future IEP goals.
+Formal assessment is used to identify deficits or lack in student learning capacity and is not educative (e.g., the students do not advance their knowledge by completing the assessment, no application or transfer is evidenced, the students demonstrate rote knowledge or lower-order thinking skill[s]).
+Candidate's analysis minimally describes what was most and least effective about their instructional approach in relation to the learning goal(s).
+Candidate provides the whole class and students 1, 2, and 3 with feedback that is vague or minimally related to the rubric.
+Candidate's analysis of the formal assessment results accurately describes students' performance in relation to the rubric and identifies learning patterns and/or trends for the students in relation to the learning goal(s).
+Candidate's analysis describes what was most and least effective about their instructional approach in relation to the learning goal(s).
+Candidate describes appropriate rubric-specific feedback that they provide to the whole class and Students 1, 2, and 3.
+All of Level 3, plus: Candidate accurately describes students' learning patterns and/or trends, citing clear evidence from the three student work samples.
+Candidate identifies students' partial and/or developing understanding of content based on assessment findings.
 All of Levels 3 & 4, plus: Formal assessment (product, process, or performance) is used to advance and deepen student learning through analysis and transfer of knowledge.
-Assessment is administered in a clear and positive way that celebrates student progress, allows the students to take risks, and clearly supports growth for all students as they strive to meet the grade- level content-specific learning goal(s).
-Formal assessment data empowers students to reflect on their IEP goals and articulate this information to their families and/or guardians.
+Assessment is administered in a clear and positive way that celebrates student progress, allows students to take risks, and clearly supports growth for all students as they strive to meet the learning goal(s).

-- Part F: Description or Blank Copies of Both the Formal Assessment and Corresponding Rubric - Part I: Formal Assessment Responses from 3 Students (products, processes, or recorded performances) that represent evidence of learning (labeled "exceeded," "met," and "not yet met") with Feedback - Part J: Written Narrative: Analysis of Formal Assessment Results and Reflection for Whole Class/Small Learning Group and 3 Students (no more than 5 pages) (If detailed, content-specific, rubric-based feedback is not included with responses in Part I, include the feedback with this written narrative.)
+- Part F: Description or Blank Copies of Both the Formal Assessment and Corresponding Rubric - Part I: Formal Assessment Responses from 3 Students (products, processes, or recorded performances) that represent evidence of learning (labeled "exceeded," "met," and "not yet met") with Feedback - Part J: Written Narrative: Analysis of Formal Assessment Results and Reflection for Whole Class and 3 Students (no more than 5 pages) (If detailed, content-specific, rubric-based feedback is not included with responses in Part I, include the feedback with this written narrative.)

-Universal TPE and Elements: TPE 5, Elements 2, 8 MMSN TPE and Elements: TPE 5, Elements 1, 2
+TPE and Elements: TPE 5, Elements 2, 8